 High level visits

-- February 2015: Parliamentary Secretary assisting the Minister for Foreign Affairs, the Hon.
-Steve Ciobo visited Honiara to meet with senior members of the newly-elected Solomon Islands Government, including Prime Minister Sogavare, and reaffirm Australia’s support for a strong partnership with Solomon Islands.
+- February 2015: then Parliamentary Secretary assisting the Minister for Foreign Affairs, Steve Ciobo visited Honiara to meet with senior members of the newly-elected Solomon Islands Government, including Prime Minister Sogavare, and reaffirm Australia's support for a strong partnership with Solomon Islands.